Syed-Abid/Game-Sales-Analysis/README.md

     - Execute the SQL script located in `Game Sales Analysis.sql` on your MS SQL SERVER.

 3. **Explore with Power BI:**
-    - Open `PowerBI/game_sales_analysis_dashboard.pbix` in Power BI for an immersive experience.
+    - Open `Game Sales Dashboard.pbix` in Power BI for an immersive experience.

 ## 🤝 Contributing